gecko0307/dagon/README.md

 Dagon uses computation-heavy graphics techniques and so requires a fairly powerful graphics card to run (Ampere-based NVIDIA GPUs are recommended for optimal performance).

+Dagon is perpetual beta, meaning that the core feature set is implemented and usable, but API is continually evolving, and there is no "stable" release yet.

 If you like Dagon, support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
 You can also make a one-time donation via [NOWPayments](https://nowpayments.io/donation/gecko0307).
 I appreciate any support.
 Thanks in advance!

 > Note: this project is not connected to Dagon engine by Senscape.